yaphi1/jsc/outreach/css-tricks/css-tricks_tracking_tags.md

 First, use images as your tracking tags when possible because those are the safest.
 If images aren't an option, use iframes.
 If you can't use an iframe, you'll have to use a script, but tread carefully because scripts are the most risky.

 - **Put tracking last**
 Unless you have no other choice, put your tracking tags as close to the end of your pages as possible so that they load last and don't block the more important stuff.
+Additionally, you can add `async` or `defer` to non-crucial scripts so they get out of the way of the rest of your page.
+Here's a [video](https://www.youtube.com/watch?v=I5uhZcJ30SA) with more detail.

 - **Use https**
-Tracking tags should use https whenever possible, and definitely on secure pages like logins and payment pages.
-If you're asked to put a non-secure tag on a payment page, refuse.
-Ask the advertiser for https.
+Tracking tags should use https whenever possible, and definitely on secure pages like logins and payment pages.  **If you're asked to put a non-secure tag on a payment page, refuse.**  Ask the advertiser for https.

-- **Big names can have big problems too**
+- **Big names aren't immune to big problems**
 Don't assume code is safe because it's associated with a famous company name.
 Some of the worst errors have come directly from companies with the best reputations.
-Sometimes the code is actually a separate company's implementation of the famous company's original service.
+In other cases, the code is actually a separate company's implementation of the famous company's original service.

 - **The console is your friend**
-When using scripts, run them in the console to catch errors right away.
+When using scripts, run them in the browser console to catch errors right away.

+#### How to spot the red flags
 In addition to the above pieces of advice, you'll want to know how to spot the red flags that suggest you're not getting the best code.

 - **Smart quotes can be dumb quotes**
 If the code is given to you in a Word doc or a PDF instead of a plain text file, unwanted formatting could cause errors.
 For example, you might get curly "smart quotes," and those will cause issues.

 - **Watch out for document.write**
-If a tracking tag uses document.write in the code, see if you can ask for a version that doesn't use it.
+If a tracking tag uses `document.write` in the code, see if you can ask for a version that doesn't use it.
 It can behave unpredictably, and if you want to load the script asynchronously for a performance boost, forget it.

 - **Unnecessary global variables**
 If a tracking script has a global variable that doesn't need to be global, it could interfere with the variables on your site.
+For example, a major advertiser that I'll keep anonymous creates two unnecessary global variables to generate one random number.
+As a bonus, they do unnecessary type conversion, they introduce an invalid URL character, and they use `document.write`.
+[IMAGE: `doubleclick tag`]
-First, try to avoid global variables on your own site unless you need them to be there.
-If the tracking tag doesn't need to have a global variable, take the whole tag out of global scope using an IIFE.
-Sometimes a global variable is necessary, so check first.
+If global scope turns out to be unnecessary (be sure about this), take the whole tag out of global scope using an immediately-invoked function expression, which looks like this:

+    (function(){
+	    // put the code here
+    });

+Note: Some companies including Google and Facebook use **necessary** global variables that you'll want to keep.
+Fortunately, they have the good sense to use names like `_gaq` and `_fbq` that are unlikely to collide with anything.

 - **The advertiser's own site is broken**
 If the advertiser's own website is broken, there's a good chance their tracking tags might be broken too.
 This isn't always true, but it suggests you should look more closely at their tags.